-Problem Solving using Programming Lab

-I B.Tech - II Semester (Code: 18CSL01)

-Lectures : 3 Periods/Week Continuous Assessment : 50

-Final Exam : 3 hours Final Exam Marks : 50
+Problem Solving using Programming Lab I B.Tech - II Semester (Code: 18CSL01) Lectures Lectures : 3 Periods/Week Continuous : 50 Assessment Final Exam Final Exam : 3 hours Final Exam Marks : 50

-- Understand basic concepts of C Programming such as: C-tokens, Operators, Input/output, and Arithmetics. - Develop problem-solving skills to translate 'English' described problems into programs written using C language. - ➤ Use Conditional Branching, Looping, and Functions. - Apply pointers for parameter passing, referencing and differencing and linking data structures. - Manipulate variables and types to change the problem state, including numeric, character, array and pointer types, as well as the use of structures and unions, File.
+- Understand basic concepts of C Programming such as: C-tokens, Operators, Input/output, and Arithmetics. - Develop problem-solving skills to translate 'English' described problems into programs written using C language. - > Use Conditional Branching, Looping, and Functions. - Apply pointers for parameter passing, referencing and differencing and linking data structures. - Manipulate variables and types to change the problem state, including numeric, character, array and pointer types, as well as the use of structures and unions, File.

-Course Outcomes: At the end of the course students will be able to CO1 Address the challenge, pick and analyze the appropriate data representation formats and algorithms.
-CO2 Choose the best programming construct for the job at hand by comparing it to other structures and considering their constraints.
-CO3 Develop the program on a computer, edit, compile, debug, correct, recompile and run it.
-CO4 Identify tasks in which the numerical techniques learned are applicable and apply them to write programs, and hence use computers effectively to solve the task.
+Course (Outcomes: At the end of the course students will be able to CO1 Address the challenge, pick and analyze the appropriate data representation formats COI and algorithms.
+Choose the best programming construct for the job at hand by comparing it to CO2 structures and considering their constraints.
+CO2 Develop the program on a computer, edit, compile, debug, correct, recompile and CO3 run it.
+CO4 Identify tasks in which the numerical techniques learned are applicable and apply CO4 them to write programs, and hence use computers effectively to solve the task.